Terms of Business

 Ongoing Review Service

-- We recognise that our clients have differing needs and we offer core services, with some optional services which can be added, ensuring that we can tailor our services specifically to your requirements.
+Optional services which can be added, ensuring that we can tailor our work to your specific requirements.

 Where we send investment applications on your behalf to third parties (e.g. to put an investment into force), we will take all sufficient steps to ensure that we obtain the best possible result for you.
 This is referred to as ‘best execution’.